PerlFFI/FFI-Platypus/README.md

         - Pointer functions that return `NULL` will return `undef` instead of empty list

-            This is a long standing design bug in Platypus.
+            This fixes a long standing design bug in Platypus.

         - Array references may be passed to pointer argument types